polterguy/polterguy.github.io/tutorials/how-to-connect-the-mcp-server/index.md

 Magic comes with an integrated MCP server, allowing you to connect AI clients such as Claude, Claude Code, Codex, Cursor, and anything else supporting the [Model Context Protocol](https://modelcontextprotocol.io) to your cloudlet.
 Once connected, the AI can discover and invoke your backend's endpoints as MCP _"tools"_ — and since the Hyperlambda Generator itself is exposed as a tool, the AI can even _create new tools on demand_, by generating Hyperlambda endpoints for you.

+## Installing the MCP server

+The MCP server is delivered as two plugins you install through your dashboard.
+Open your dashboard, go to _"Misc/Plugins"_, and install the following two plugins.

+* __oauth__ - The OAuth 2.1 authorization server, allowing MCP clients to authenticate through the normal browser login and consent flow
+* __mcp__ - The MCP server itself, exposing your endpoints as tools

-The MCP server's URL is your cloudlet's domain followed by the path below.
+You can read more about installing plugins [here](/dashboard/plugins/).
+Once both plugins are installed, the MCP server is live, and its URL is your cloudlet's domain followed by the path below.

 ```
 https://YOUR-CLOUDLET/magic/modules/mcp/mcp